Configure Redis for default and page cache

 Redis preload feature

-Since Commerce stores configuration data in the Redis cache, we can preload data that is reused between pages.
+Since Commerce stores configuration data in the Redis cache, you can preload data that is reused between pages.
 To find keys that must be preloaded, analyze data that is transferred from Redis to Commerce.
-We suggest preloading data that is loaded on every page, such as SYSTEM_DEFAULT, EAV_ENTITY_TYPES, DB_IS_UP_TO_DATE.
+Adobe suggests preloading data that is loaded on every page, such as SYSTEM_DEFAULT, EAV_ENTITY_TYPES, and DB_IS_UP_TO_DATE.

-Redis uses the pipeline in order to composite load requests.
-Keys should include the database prefix; for example, if database prefix is 061_, preload key looks like: 061_SYSTEM_DEFAULT
+Redis uses the pipeline to composite load requests.
+Keys should include the database prefix; for example, if the database prefix is 061_, the preload key looks like: 061_SYSTEM_DEFAULT

 'cache' => [